Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Experiments and Results

 To validate the aerial flight performance of the Tilt-Ropter, a trajectory tracking experiment was conducted.
 The robot was commanded to follow the trajectory as shown in Fig.~\ref{fig:exp_air_or_gnd}(a).

 The trajectory is a figure-eight shape, which includes both horizontal and vertical movements.
 The maximum velocity and acceleration of the robot are set to 1.5 m/s and 1.5 m/s$^2$ respectively.
-The robot successfully tracked the trajectory with root-mean-square error (RMSE) of 0.052 m, demonstrating the effectiveness of the NMPC-based control algorithms.
+The robot successfully tracked the trajectory with Root Mean Square Error (RMSE) of 0.052 m, demonstrating the effectiveness of the NMPC-based control algorithms.